jdnichollsc/faang-interview/BEHAVIORAL.md

 ### How did you get into frontend?
-- Bring code to life
+- Bring code to life, create awesome user experiences
 - Social networking
 - Opportunity to work with designers, creative solutions
 - Intuitive, easy to use